* Dr. Mayurkumar Chintaman Tembhurne M.D. (Scholar) * Dr. Mrunal Tiwari Guide: M.D.(Kayachikitsa)

 Results and Discussion: Yogasanas are seen to be very tremendous useful in maintaining ones health and to recover the abnormally grown health issues.

-Discussion: When Halasana, Paschimotlasana, Mayurasana, sitali mudra, dhauti mudra and such other yogasana and mudras are practiced regularly, the vitiated doshas of human body viz. vata, pitta and kapha are get into their normal states.
+Discussion: When Halasana, Paschimotlasana, Mayurasana, sitali mudra, dhauti mudra and such other yogasana and mudras are practiced regularly, the vitiated doshas of human body viz. vata, pitta and kapha get into their normal states.
 As per table above, it can be seen that yogasana is being supported in physical education field, physical medicine and rehabilitation field and also in psychiatric field.

 - CharakSamhitachikitsasthana 6/4-6